 The best iron to buy is a steam iron.
 They are easier to use and more effective.
-Do your research before buying an iron to make sure it’s right for the type of shirts you usually wear.
+Do your research before buying an iron to ensure it’s right for the type of shirts you usually wear.

 Once you have your iron, make sure that it’s clean.
 The last thing you need is to steam dirt into your lovely white shirt.

-If it isn’t clean, mix together ¾ cup of distilled water and ¼ cup distilled white vinegar.
+If it isn’t clean, mix ¾ cup of distilled water and ¼ cup of distilled white vinegar.
 Put it into the reservoir and steam iron a clean cloth to wash out your iron.